Proposed National Park Reserve in the South Okanagan-Similkameen

 Canada's national parks belong to all Canadians.
 National parks and national park reserves enable Canadians, including youth and newcomers, to experience the outdoors and learn about our environment.

-Furthermore, lands within the national park reserve would only ever be acquired by mutual agreement.
+Furthermore, lands within the national park reserve would only ever be acquired by mutual agreement (willing seller – willing buyer basis).
 As set out in the Canada National Parks Act, Section 15 (6), the Government of Canada cannot expropriate private property in order to enlarge or establish a national park or national park reserve.
 Private lands would only ever be purchased on a willing seller-willing buyer basis, based upon independent property appraisals.

 Will cattle grazing be allowed?